top of page

 No!
 In cases of serious misconduct, the employee's actions may be so severe that the essential trust in an employment relationship might be completely destroyed.
 In this case, there may be no other alternative but to dismiss the employee, even if this is a first offence so the employer does not have to have previously given any warnings.

-What if they have a final warning, can an employer fire them if there is another offence?
+What if they have a final warning, can you fire them if there is another offence?

 Not necessarily!
 Warnings are specific to the misconduct that has occurred so can generally only be relied upon when offences are similar.
 For instance, if an employee received a final warning for bullying co-workers, an employer may not be able to rely on this to dismiss if they also sign out 15 minutes early on a shift.